Table of contents

 A big driver of this has been overseas migration, and for the first time since 2020, Victoria has also managed to attract people moving from other states.

-• Investors, in particular, are making their presence felt, now accounting for 32% of total housing finance in Victoria, up from 27% just three years ago.
 With rental growth continuing strong and the housing shortage becoming more acute, I expect investors to take an even larger share of housing loans moving forward, as affordability challenges push owner-occupiers out of the market.

 It’s an interesting dynamic—demand is as strong as ever, but the supply side is struggling to keep pace.
-This imbalance will continue to put upward pressure on prices and rents in the months ahead.

-The Best Performing Properties in Melbourne in 2025.
+The best performing properties in Melbourne in 2025

 Family-Friendly Homes